Skip to main content

 LucidLink is much more than a way of streaming media assets.
 It’s the backbone of our media asset management.

-Today, Vaudeville ensures team members on any project gain access to the media and assets they need via LucidLink.
-All Vaudeville facilities collaborate in the cloud, with remote freelance talent communicating via Google Workspace and accessing all media, files, and assets in their LucidLink Filespaces.
+Today, every Vaudeville team member accesses the media and assets they need through LucidLink.
+All facilities collaborate in the cloud, with remote freelancers communicating via Google Workspace and pulling everything they need from a shared LucidLink filespace.

 “LucidLink is much more than a way of streaming media assets.
 It’s the backbone of our media asset management.
 Team members can see each other’s departments and pull scripts, ADR cues, production notes, and video and audio.
 If one department isn’t supposed to see something, I can change their access,” adds Hatfield.